hightechu/hightechu-openspace/avery/explanation.md

 # 4 ) How to keep track of the asteroids
 In the game there are multiple asteroids but they all behave the same.
 So instead of creating multiple objects for each asteroid, I just created one object and made multiple instances of that object.
 I stored each instance in the array called asteroids[].
 Then to create a new asteroid I use the function create_asteroid().
-Which basicly does the following...
+Which basically does the following...
 ~~~~
 function create_asteroid {